musk101/musk101/README.md

 	- C++ (just started with it)
 	- Some Java
 - **Frontend Development**
-	- HTML, CSS and Javascript :white_check_mark:
+	- HTML, CSS and JS :white_check_mark:
 	- Bootstrap

 ## What I want to do next :thinking: